slackapi/deno-slack-sdk/README.md

 </p>

 A Deno SDK to build Slack apps with the latest platform features.
-Read the [Quickstart Guide](https://api.slack.com/automation/quickstart) and look at our [code samples](https://api.slack.com/automation/samples) to learn how to build apps.
+Read the [quickstart guide](https://api.slack.com/automation/quickstart) and look at our [code samples](https://api.slack.com/automation/samples) to learn how to build apps.